-2.2.2 MMC+ MEDIA CARDS
+2.2.2 MMC+ CARDS

-An OfficeServ 7200 system must have a 64MB MMC+ card installed in the main control processor (MCP) as the MMC+ card contains the system operating software.
-The MMC+ card can also be used to store a backup customer database to supplement the database stored on the MCP card.
-In addition the MMC+ card can store backup copies of the operating software for the LCP, and TEPRI cards.
+An OfficeServ 7400 system must have an MMC+ card installed in the main control processor (MP40) as the MMC+ card contains the system operating software.
+The MMC+ card can also be used to store a backup customer database to supplement the database stored in NAND Flash.
+In addition the MMC+ card can store backup copies of the operating software for the LP40, and TEPRI cards.